 Flora Sheng is a statistical analyst at the RAND Corporation.
-She performs quantitative analysis evaluating effects of policy implementation on health care outcomes among vulnerable populations, including Medicare and Medicaid beneficiaries, people with HIV and/or opioid use disorders (OUD).
-She also worked on studies examining the associations between psychological-behavioral-environmental factors associated and adverse health outcomes in early childhood.
-Her statistical skills include multivariate regressions, difference-in-difference analysis, inverse probability weighting, and latent change score modeling.
+She performs statistical analysis in combination with various quantitative methods to evaluate the impact of healthcare policies on health and well-being outcomes among vulnerable populations, including Medicare and Medicaid patients, people with substance and/or opioid use disorders (SUD and OUD), as well as people who live with HIV and HCV.
+She also worked on multiple NIH studies examining the associations between psychological-behavioral-environmental factors and adverse children outcomes, such as obesity, ADHD, and second-hand smoking.
+Her statistical skills include, but are not limited to, multivariate regressions, difference-in-difference analysis, inverse probability weighting, and latent change score modeling.
 She is highly proficient in SAS, STATA, and QGIS.

-Prior to joining RAND, she was a senior research analyst at Virginia Commonwealth University (VCU) and served as a consultant at The Global Fund to Fight AIDS, Tuberculosis, and Malaria.
-Sheng earned her M.B.B.S. degree from West-China Medical College and M.P.H. degree from Tulane University.
+Prior to RAND, she was a senior research analyst at Virginia Commonwealth University (VCU) and served as a consultant at The Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+Sheng earned her Bachelor of Medicine (M.B.B.S.) degree from West-China Medical College and M.P.H. degree from Tulane University.